vivacitylabs/data-toolkit/README.md

 ## Notebooks

-The repository contains a collection of notebooks to allow easier data downloads for a number of data features via the API.
+Collection of notebooks to allow data downloads for a number of data features via the API for multiple sensors and over multiple days.
 It is aimed as an **interim solution** while we're working on new dashboard developments.
 You can contact your customer success manager for more information.

 ### How it works